 Transitional Housing Program for Homeless Veterans

-New Jersey has among its homeless population an estimated 2,500 to 3,000 veterans of the United States Armed Forces.
+New Jersey has among its homeless population an estimated 2,000 veterans of the United States Armed Forces.
 Our nation and our State, grateful for its hard won freedom and democracy, owes a special debt to veterans.
 That there are so many falling through the gaps in our society is a call to action.
 We must restore dignity and purpose to those who so unselfishly laid their lives on the line for our country.

 The military teaches us to retrieve our wounded and bring them home.
 The Veterans Transitional Housing Program (VETERANS HAVEN) aims to meet this challenge on the streets, in the shelters and at the front lines of human existence where our brothers and sisters find themselves in their time of greatest need.